JayKap-Git/PS1_Extension-master/README.md

 2) The injected pannel also provide new ways to add/remove items to the top or to the buttom of the already sorted list, helping in much faster. <br/>
 3) The extension also allows you to save and load your preferences as an exel sheet.
 This way, you can share it with your friends, and also have a backup in case PSMS decides to not save your preferences, like it sometimes likes to do.
 4) Undo and redo incase you mess something up!
+5) The project data (excel.json) will be regularly updated to ensure you have access to the latest PS1 project information.

 <br/>
 <img src="https://i.imgur.com/Y8sYBaz.png" width="1024" height="416" />